 You see, here at The Motley Fool, we hold one thing in higher regard than perhaps anything else…

-Unlike most investment banks… talking heads on the tele… economic “oracles”… or even other share-picking newsletters, we don’t just lob out picks willy-nilly and hope people are foolish (lowercase “F”) enough to only remember the ones that go gangbusters.
+Unlike most investment banks… talking heads on the TV… economic “oracles”… or even other share-picking newsletters, we don’t just lob out picks willy-nilly and hope people are foolish (lowercase “F”) enough to only remember the ones that go gangbusters.

 We hold ourselves responsible for each and every pick we make at The Motley Fool, and we expect you to hold us responsible as well.

 If that sounds like a fair deal, you can go ahead and click the button directly below to skip the rest and join Motley Fool Share Advisor without further delay.

 Or if you’d prefer to discover a little bit more about membership in Share Advisor, please feel free to read on now for

 Now if you’ve read this far, I’m guessing it means you’re giving some genuine thought to joining Share Advisor.
 Which brings us to just only one final question you must ask yourself...

 Just how much do you think membership alongside Lead Advisor Scott Phillips in Motley Fool Share Advisor is truly worth?